-Erewash Borough Council’s Executive have approved a six-week period of public consultation, beginning on Monday 12th September, which seeks views over a range of planning proposals contained within the draft Stanton Regeneration Site Supplementary Planning Document (SPD).
+Erewash Borough Council’s Executive have approved a six-week period of public consultation, which seeks views over a range of planning proposals contained within the draft Stanton Regeneration Site Supplementary Planning Document (SPD).

 The draft SPD is a key document tasked with encouraging the redevelopment of the former Stanton Ironworks, the largest development site within the Borough, helping to transform it into a sustainable new neighbourhood.
 A number of recommendations are presented by the draft SPD, which together with adopted policies from the Erewash Core Strategy establish a robust and realistic planning framework which will be used to assess the suitability of any proposal seeking to redevelop the Stanton site.

 Stanton’s successful regeneration is an integral part of Erewash meeting its long-term growth requirements.
 To assist this the draft SPD presents a coordinated land-use Masterplan demonstrating how the site can be redeveloped in such a way that helps to deliver the Core Strategy’s strategic requirements concerning the provision of new homes, jobs, community facilities and infrastructure in a viable manner.

 If adopted, the guidance within the SPD will become a material consideration.
 Anyone wishing to redevelop the Stanton site will be expected to demonstrate how plans conform to the SPD’s policies.